NVIDIA Open Source Data Acquisition

 Closing the Gap Between Sensor and GPU

-Scientific and industrial instruments generate data that is richest at the source — before it is filtered, decimated, or summarized.
-DAQIRI places NVIDIA GPU hardware directly in that data path, forging a tight bond between upstream sensors, their data converters, and the NVIDIA compute ecosystem.
-The result is a new foundation for developers: the ability to work with instrument data in its rawest form, at wire speed, and to build a new class of autonomous experiments where AI can observe phenomena directly at the source, augment human analysis, and steer experiments in real time.
-Stream data into and out of GPUs efficiently while leveraging common tensor-compute libraries.
+Scientific and industrial instruments generate data that is richest at the source, before it is filtered, decimated, or summarized.
+DAQIRI puts NVIDIA GPU hardware directly in that data path, connecting sensors and their data converters to the NVIDIA compute ecosystem.
+That lets developers work with instrument data in its rawest form, at wire speed, and build experiments where AI can read the data as it arrives, assist with analysis, and adjust the experiment in real time.
+Stream data into and out of GPUs efficiently using common tensor-compute libraries.

 Scalable, High Throughput